How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Definition and planning aims

-Different to the financing plan and budget you make when starting a business, a cash flow plan is a forward-looking financial blueprint that outlines when, where, and how much cash will enter and exit your business over a defined time horizon.
-More than just a projection, it integrates strategic decision-making with operational realities, factoring in scenario planning, decision triggers, and stakeholder alignment.
+Different from the financing plan and budget you make when starting a business, a cash flow plan is a forward-looking financial blueprint that outlines when, where, and how much cash will enter and exit your business over a defined time horizon.

 Unlike a static cash flow statement or a basic cash flow forecast that simply estimates inflows and outflows, a comprehensive cash flow plan typically includes: